iaeiou/blue-plankton-2/content/posts/winter.md

 On Saturday mornings, they usually offer self-service pickup until noon.
 It's first-come, first-served, and there's usually a line of cars waiting.

 You can take a maximum of one cord.
 Most people simply fill up the back of their car or pickup truck, and Donna Clark (co-owner) will eyeball it when you're done to price it.

+If you bring a pickup, they'll use one of their scoopers to fill your vehicle for you.

 #### Source Kindling